-The rezoning process does not include review of a site plan.
-Therefore, departments related to site plan review are not included in this rezoning staff report.
-The current review is as follows:
+The amendment of the Zoning Atlas does not include review of a site plan.
+Therefore, departments responsible for site plan review are not included in this staff report.
+The current reviewers are as follows:

-Division or Department Reviewer Phone Assessment Comprehensive Plan Irene Szedlmayer 288-5931 Comply County Attorney Krista Storey 288-5443 Review Ongoing Adequate Public Facilities Irene Szedlmayer 288-5931 Exempt
+Division or Department Reviewer Assessment

+Comprehensive Plan Irene Szedlmayer Comply

+County Attorney Krista Storey Review Ongoing

+Adequate Public Facilities Exempt